 The biennial harvest specifications and management measures undertaken and described in the 2023-2024 Biennial Harvest Specifications and Management Measures EA, establish harvest levels consistent with National Standard 1 and the harvest management framework described in Chapter 4 of the Groundfish FMP.
 This action does not revise the harvest management framework, or groundfish harvest limits.
-Proposed EFHCA and groundfish closures under Alternatives 2 and 3 protect groundfish habitat within the proposed opened areas, which contributes to productive fish populations and may help prevent a stock from becoming overfished due to loss of, or damage to, habitat.
-As these areas are primarily within current closed areas (with the exception of Alternative 2, suboption 1b and some fisheries within Alternative 3), it would not displace much fishing effort, and would be unlikely, therefore, to prevent the non-trawl fishery from achieving optimum yield.
+Proposed EFHCAs and YRCAs under Alternatives 2 and GEAs under Alternative 3 protect groundfish habitat (either directly or indirectly) within the proposed opened areas.
+These areas contribute to productive fish populations and may help prevent a stock from becoming overfished due to loss of, or damage to, habitat.
+As these areas are primarily within current closed areas under the PPA (with the exception of Alternative 2, suboption 1e and some fisheries within Alternative 3), it would not displace much fishing effort, and would be unlikely, therefore, to prevent the non-trawl fishery from achieving optimum yield.
+Alternatives 1, 2, and 3 will provide opportunities for the groundfish fishery to achieve optimum yield through increases in catch.
+Alternative 4 would develop BACs as a management tool for commercial non-trawl fisheries that could be used in the future to prevent overfishing.